Get car insurance coverage for driving into Mexico

 It's important to remember that each coverage has a limit, the maximum amount your insurer will pay for a covered claim.
 And some coverages have a deductible, the amount you pay out of pocket toward a covered claim.
 Coverages on the Mexico tourist auto insurance policy typically have low fixed deductibles.

-Is my rental vehicle covered by car insurance when I travel to Mexico?
+Is my rental vehicle covered when I travel to Mexico?

 Yes, provided you rented the vehicle in the U.S. and then drove it into Mexico.
 The following are typically not covered: